-- Directors must be elected under a "majority voting" standard in uncontested elections.
-In addition, directors who do not receive the requisite votes for re-election must resign, subject to acceptance of such resignation by the Board: - ✓ Each stockholder, or a group of up to 20 stockholders, that has continuously owned for three years at least 3% of our outstanding common shares, may nominate and include in the annual meeting proxy materials up to the greater of two directors or 20% of the number of directors serving on the Board, if the stockholder(s) and the nominee(s) meet the requirements specified in our bylaws; and - The Company does not have a poison pill, and "declawed" the Company's preferred stock such that it would not be used, without seeking stockholder approval, in connection with a poison pill.
+- Directors are elected under a "majority voting" standard in uncontested elections.
+In addition, directors who do not receive the requisite votes for re-election must resign, subject to acceptance of such resignation by the Board. - Each stockholder, or a group of up to 20 stockholders, that has continuously owned for three years at least 3% of our outstanding common shares, may nominate and include in the annual meeting proxy materials up to the greater of two directors or 20% of the number of directors serving on the Board, if the stockholder(s) and the nominee(s) meet the requirements specified in our bylaws. - The Company does not have a poison pill, and "declawed" the Company's preferred stock such that it would not be used, without seeking stockholder approval, in connection with a poison pill. - Any future action by stockholders to alter, amend or repeal our certificate of incorporation or bylaws can be approved by the affirmative vote of a majority of the outstanding stock entitled to vote thereon, and a majority of the outstanding stock of each class entitled to vote thereon as a class. - Stockholders of record who own common shares representing at least 20% of the relevant voting power continuously for at least one year can call a special meeting of stockholders, provided that the stockholders satisfy specified requirements.